TheThinkingHome/Automations/blueprints/template/entinty_sentinel_2.md

 Three rules:

 1. **A tier with no targets is skipped silently.** Unused slots never appear in your package.
 All five empty is a loud `setup_error`.
-2. **An entity may live in exactly one tier.** Tier priority is 1 over 2 over 3 over 4 over 5: a duplicate stays monitored in its lowest-numbered tier, and every higher-numbered tier that also contains it excludes it and names it in that tier's `error`, while the tier's healthy entities keep rendering.
+2. **An entity may live in exactly one tier.** Tier priority is 1 over 2 over 3 over 4 over 5: a duplicate stays monitored in its lowest-numbered tier, and every higher-numbered tier that also contains it excludes it and names it in that tier's `status`, while the tier's healthy entities keep rendering.
 The sensor stays `ok: true`; `tier_error_count` tells you a tier needs fixing.
-3. **A target that resolves to no entities is a `note`, not an error.** A freshly created label with nothing tagged yet is a normal mid-setup state.
+3. **A target that resolves to no entities sets a `status` note, not an error.** A freshly created label with nothing tagged yet is a normal mid-setup state.
+A tier whose own exclude removes every resolved entity gets a distinct `status` message, so "nothing tagged" and "all excluded" are told apart.

 ## Import the blueprint